dlt-hub/dlt/docs/website/docs/walkthroughs/add-a-verified-source.md

 ## 6. Update the verified source with the newest version

-To update the verified source you have to the newest online version just do the same init command in the parent folder.
+To update the verified source you have to the newest online version just do the same init command in the parent folder:

 ```bash
 dlt init pipedrive bigquery
 ```

-## 7. Advanced: Using dlt init with branches, local folders or git repos.
+## 7. Advanced: Using dlt init with branches, local folders or git repos

 To find out more info about this command, use --help: